-The market should have been disappointed by the slow growth of the business of late, hence the share price fall.
+The market should have been disappointed by the slow growth of the business of late, hence the fall in the SATS share price.
 The slowdown in the business culminated in its revenue for the fiscal year 2018 (which ended on 31 March 2018) slipping by 0.3% while underlying net profit was up by just 0.8%; net profit improved by only 1.4%.

 The bottom-line growth rate is nothing spectacular, especially when the valuation for SATS is way above the market average.
 SATS was trading at a trailing price-to-earnings (PE) ratio of around 23 times when both the financial results for the full year ended 31 March 2017 (FY2017) and FY2018 were announced.
 The SPDR STI ETF (SGX: ES3), a proxy for the Straits Times Index, had never traded at such lofty valuations during those periods.

 At high valuations, if a company does not deliver according to the expectations of shareholders, its share price has to give way.

 However, all is not lost.
 I feel that growth for the SATS share price in the years ahead is still intact.

 The middle class in Asia is growing, and this should translate to increased air travel in the region.
 Singapore is certainly part of Asia’s growth story, and with SATS being the dominant player at Changi Airport, the ground handler and in-flight caterer should continue to perform well.
 There is also the increased e-commerce activity throughout the world.

 SATS has a strong network of joint ventures and strategic alliances in many countries.
 It is currently present in 60 airports and 62 cities across Asia and the Middle East.
 The large network enables SATS to enjoy the tailwinds of increased air travel in the region.